FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 We'll use the `python-maths` repository as an example and will make a new branch called `<github-user>/amend-fixup-tutorial` to add a `CONTRIBUTING.md` file to.

-**NB** - I prefix my branch names with my GitHub username which is a simple way to keep track of who created which branches.

 ``` bash
 cd pytest-maths
 git switch -c ns-rse/amend-fixup-tutorial